Things To Do

 Adventurous Fast Rivers This family owned and operated company provides personal and knowledgeable service for all whitewater activities; from family outings to high-performance adventures.
 Services include group discounts, privately guided, guide assisted or unguided rafting and boating trips.

-Bryson City Outdoors Stand-up Paddle Boarding on Fontana Lake in addition to a wide variety of outdoor activities.
+Bryson City Outdoors Stand-up Paddle Board and Kayak rentals on Fontana Lake

 Carolina Outfitters Friendly, experienced and certified guides for guide assisted raft trips on the river or you may choose to go non-guided.
-Get a 2nd trip down the Nantahala on the same day for 1/2 price!
 The entire staff is very friendly and knowledgeable.

 Endless River Adventures Specializing in Whitewater Rafting, Kayaking, and International Trips.
 Their commitment – we are not big, we are good; a small giant in the industry with quality and value a priority.
 Enjoy the personal service!